-While this topic has been on the agenda for more than a decade, developments such as data-driven governance, artificial intelligence and the provision of online courses and micro-credentials, have increased its scope.
+While this topic has been on the agenda for more than a decade, developments such as data-driven governance and the use of machine learning have increased its scope.

 The digital transition presents significant opportunities for innovation, but also requires universities to develop new infrastructure and enhance digital skills among staff.
 Policy and funding frameworks must be adjusted to reflect universities’ interests, both as adopters and developers of digital technologies and approaches.

-The European University Association is taking a holistic approach to the digital transition of universities.
+The European University Association takes a holistic approach to the digital transition of universities, including artificial intelligence.
 This involves looking at the cultural and institutional changes that will allow universities to use digital technologies to enhance their activities and missions, while keeping control of their digital choices, tools and data and promoting university values.
-To facilitate this, EUA has developed a digital transition work programme with the Digital Transformation Steering Committee and Advisory Board.

 Learn more about the DIGI-HE project